 ASOS Design Summer bow mid-heeled mules in natural, €37.99 at ASOS

 Dressing to work from home is difficult but there are items out there to make you feel normal without feeling constricted in the kitchen.
 Relaxed trousers are all the rage, and this linen pair from ASOS will have you feeling office-ready without the commute.
 Nobody wants to wear heels down the hallway and they certainly will not be the first thing we reach for post-lockdown, but a pair of low-heel mules elevate a look without the pain.
 Then for something extra special, look for pieces with usual design features.
-This beige alpaca jumper could well be deemed boring but the asymmetric neckline brings a touch of class and makes it look more expensive than it is.
+This beige jumper could well be deemed boring but the Breton stripe and oversized collar bring some edge.

 Outfit 3: Lounging Leather

 ASOS Design curve Borg panelled puffer jacket, €81.99 at ASOS

 New Girl Order Curve long sleeve mesh top, €20.85 at ASOS

 Leather and puffer jackets have been two of the biggest fashion stories in recent months.
 The best part?
 Both are on-trend and easy to wear.
 Leather trousers may give you frightening visions of Ross from Friends, but this slouchy pair from the Violetta range at Mango are a great way to update your tracksuit game.
 And if we’re going to continue eating and drinking well into the summer, which is looking more and more likely, you’ll definitely be thankful for the jacket.